-Building equity is one of the main benefits of home ownership.
-You don’t notice it while it’s happening, but at some point you’ve got a valuable asset that can be used for almost anything.
+Building equity is one of the primary financial benefits of homeownership.
+You don’t notice it while it’s happening, but if all goes well, you end up with a significant asset that you can use for almost any financial need.

-What is Equity?
+What Is Equity?

-Example: your home is worth $250,000 and you owe $100,000 on your mortgage. $250,000 minus $100,000 equals $150,000 of equity in your home.
+Example: Your home is worth $250,000, and you owe $100,000 on your mortgage. $250,000 minus $100,000 equals $150,000 of equity in your home.